qooxdoo/qooxdoo/documentation/manual/source/pages/development/api_jsdoc_ref.rst

   Ignore the occurrence of global symbols.
 This @ hint has two implications:

-  * Don't warn about if the symbol is unknown (i.e. is not in any known library or a known built-in), i.e. it influences the lint system.
+  * Don't warn about it if the symbol is unknown (i.e. is not in any known library or a known built-in), i.e. it influences the lint system.
-  * Don't include the symbol in the build, i.e. it influences the compiler system, which also doesn't follow the symbol's dependencies.
+  * Don't include the symbol in the build, i.e. it influences the compiler system which then also doesn't follow the symbol's dependencies.

+  There are two special names that may be used in application code:

+  * **auto-require** : Ignore all load time dependencies detected by the automatic analysis; they will not be added to the class' load dependencies.
+    *This effectively turns off the automatic processing of load time dependencies for this class*.
+  * **auto-use** : Ignore all run time dependencies detected by the automatic analysis; they will not be added to the class' run dependencies. *This effectively turns off the automatic processing of run time dependencies for this class*.

+  You can also use ``*`` as a wildcard character, to ignore entire class APIs or namespaces: ``@ignore(foo.*)`` will ignore "foo" and any symbol starting with "foo.".
+Otherwise, matches are exact so `@ignore(foo)` will only ignore "foo", but not "foo.bar".

 **Syntax**